schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst.txt

     converted_img.draw(win)

-If you'd like to watch the function do it's work, you can reorganize your code as follows:
+If you'd like the function to animate while it runs, you can reorganize your code as follows:

 .. activecode::  increase_green_function_2
     :nocodelens: